Zesti-Dating/website/README.md

 ## Setting up for Development

-Clone the reposiroty and run `npm install` to install dependencies.
+Clone the repository and run `npm install` to install dependencies.
 Run the website by running `npm start`.
 Any other commands can be seen inside `package.json`.

 ## Contributing

 If you'd like to contribute to the website, make your changes on a separate branch with the format `FirstnameLastname/Feature`.
 For example, one name could be `steveli/waitlist-subscribe`.
+Push your changes and make a pr into `main`.

 For styling, we use `styled-components` (https://styled-components.com/).